What is self-care?

 For information on other common conditions, visit the NHS Choices or Patient UK websites.
 If you are not sure about your symptoms, click here for the NHS Choices Health A-Z where you can get advice on what to do next.

-If you need more advice or you are unsure what the right thing for you to do is, ask your pharmacist for advice or call the surgery to speak to a doctor or make an appointment to discuss your problem further.
+If you need more advice or you are unsure what the right thing for you to do is, ask your pharmacist for advice or call the medical centre to speak to a doctor or make an appointment to discuss your problem further.

 Self-care for long-term conditions